 Brainstorming is a large- or small-group discussion that encourages students to generate a wide range of perspectives or potential next steps or solutions regarding a specific topic.

 - The teacher may begin a brainstorming session by posing a question or a problem, or by introducing a topic.

-- Students then express possible answers, relevant words and ideas.
+- Students then express possible answers and relevant words and ideas.

-- These ideas are then examined, usually in a open class Discussion format.
+- These ideas are then examined, usually in a open discussion format.